StrongSORT: Make DeepSORT Great Again: Related Work

-MOT methods can be classified as seperate and joint trackers.
-Seperate trackers \cite{yu2016poi, bewley2016simple, wojke2017simple, bochinski2017high, naiel2017online, chen2018real, chu2019famnet, feng2019multi} follow the tracking-by-detection paradigm and localize targets first and then associate them with information on appearance, motion, etc. Benefiting from the rapid development of object detection \cite{ren2015faster, redmon2018yolov3, tian2019fcos, zhou2019objects, tan2020efficientdet, ge2021yolox}, seperate trackers have dominated the MOT task for years.
-Recently, several joint trackers \cite{xu2020train, lu2020retinatrack, yu2021relationtrack, peng2020chained, liang2020rethinking, wang2021multiple, wang2021joint} have been proposed to train detection and some other components jointly, e.g., motion, embedding and association models.
-The main benefit of these trackers is their low computational cost and comparable performance.
-However, we claim that joint trackers face two major problems: competition between different components and limited data for training the components jointly.
-The two problems limit the upper bound of tracking accuracy.
-Therefore, we argue that the tracking-by-detection paradigm is still the optimal solution for tracking performance.
+MOT methods can be classified into separate and joint trackers.
+Separate trackers \cite{yu2016poi, bewley2016simple, wojke2017simple, bochinski2017high, naiel2017online, he2021learnable} follow the tracking-by-detection paradigm, which localizes targets first and then associates them with information on appearance, motion, etc. Benefiting from the rapid development of object detection \cite{ren2015faster, redmon2018yolov3, ge2021yolox}, separate trackers have been widely applied in MOT tasks.
+Recently, several joint tracking methods \cite{xu2020train, 9709649, liang2022rethinking, wang2021multiple} have been proposed to jointly train detection and other components, such as motion, embedding and association models.
+The main advantages of these trackers are low computational cost and comparable performance.

-Meanwhile, several recent studies \cite{stadler2021performance, stadler2022modelling, zhang2021bytetrack} have abandoned appearance information and relied only on high-performance detectors and motion information, which achieve high running speed and state-of-the-art performance on MOTChallenge benchmarks \cite{milan2016mot16, dendorfer2020mot20}.
-However, we argue that it's partly due to the general simplicity of motion patterns in these datasets.
-Abandoning appearance features would lead to poor robustness in more complex scenes.
+Meanwhile, several recent studies \cite{stadler2021performance, stadler2022modelling, zhang2022bytetrack, cao2022observation} have abandoned appearance information, and relied only on high-performance detectors and motion information, which achieve high running speed and state-of-the-art performance on MOTChallenge benchmarks \cite{milan2016mot16, dendorfer2020mot20}.
+However, abandoning appearance features would lead to poor robustness in more complex scenes.
 In this paper, we adopt the DeepSORT-like \cite{wojke2017simple} paradigm and equip it with advanced techniques from various aspects to confirm the effectiveness of this classic framework.